SATB1: Rare neurodevelopmental disorders

 Rare high-penetrant heterozygous variants in SATB1 have been identified in neurodevelopmental disorder.

 Missense mutations in one of the DNA-binding domains (CUT1 and CUT2) cause a neurodevelopmental syndrome characterized by global developmental delay, moderate to severe intellectual disability, dysmorphic features, teeth abnormalities and early-onset epilepsy (den Hoed-de Boer-Voisin syndrome; DHDBV).

 Nonsense and frameshift mutations are associated with a distinct neurodevelopmental condition characterized by mild global developmental delay with variably impaired intellectual development (DEvelopmental delay with dysmorphic Facies and Dental Anomalies; DEFDA).

 Cancer

 Higher expression levels of SATB1 have been described to promote tumor growth in breast cancer, glioma, prostate cancer, liver cancer and ovarian cancer, and SATB1 levels have prognostic significance in some of these forms of cancer.
-Indeed, lowering SATB1 levels have been shown to inhibit proliferation of osteocarcoma and lung adenocarcinoma cells.
+Indeed, lowering SATB1 levels have been shown to inhibit proliferation of osteosarcoma and lung adenocarcinoma cells.

 In contrast, in CD8+ and CD4 + T cells, Satb1 has been demonstrated to be crucial for anti-tumor immunity by regulating PD-1 expression.
 T-cells that do not express Satb1 were shown to have less anti-tumor activity, and mice lacking Satb1 expression in CD4+ T cells develop intra-tumoral tertiary lymphoid structures.